Buerger Center for Advanced Pediatric Care, Children’s Hospital of Philadelphia+ expand detail

 The building includes significant outdoor spaces.
-Patients arriving by car will see a 3-acre landscaped plaza, the green roof of an underground parking garage.
+A 1,393-square meter (15,000-square foot) roof garden sits atop the elliptical six-story wing and is used for patient rehabilitation.
+A 1.2-hectare (3-acre) landscaped plaza also functions as the green roof of the underground parking garage, is seen upon entering the facility.
 The plaza’s meandering pathways echo the curvilinear form of the building and will link to future buildings.
 Within the plaza, a large circular lawn can hold up to 250 people for hospital events, while smaller spaces host activities for patients.
-The plaza also helps to manage stormwater and reduce heat absorption, contributing to the building’s anticipated Silver LEED rating.
-In addition, a 15,000-square-foot roof garden atops the elliptical six-story wing is an extension of a gymnasium used for rehabilitation.

 At the ground level, an inviting streetscape welcomes visitors.
 Visitors enter the building under a large canopy.
 A monumental accessible ramp in the lobby connects to the bridge that links the new building to the North Campus across the street.
 Glass elevators overlook the landscaped plaza and direct patients and families to the major clinical reception areas.